Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Numerical method

 \subsection{Numerical parameters and their effects}

-The mapped Legendre spectral collocation method contains three adjustable numerical parameters, $M$, $N$ and $L$.
-The first two parameters are perhaps common for typical spectral collocation methods while the last one is unique for our method.
-In this part, we explain the effects of each parameter on the numerical method's performance and how to select them in general.
+The mapped Legendre spectral collocation method comprises of three adjustable numerical parameters: $M$, $N$, and $L$.
+The first two parameters are commonly used in most spectral collocation methods, while the last parameter is unique to our method.
+This section elaborates on the impact of each parameter on the numerical method's performance and provides guidelines on their selection.